bercowskya/NEUBIAS-Porto2019/README.md

 # README
 Python is an open-source language, with extensive support libraries and user-friendly data structures.
 During these sessions, we will go through some applications where Python could be useful in your facilities.
-Handling data, which can come in many different formats, is the most common practice in scientific computing.
-Pandas is the primary tool in the Python ecosystem for data handling.
-We will learn how to use Pandas to handle the data sets and get what we want out of them, which in many cases are plots.
-The landscape is divided into three main pods based on the low-level renderer of the graphics, JavaScript, Matplotlib, and OpenGL (though Matplotlib is higher-level than JavaScript and OpenGL).
-We will not discuss packages based on OpenGL.
-Packages that use JavaScript for rendering are particularly well suited for interactivity in browsers.
-Interactivity and portability (accomplished by rendering in browsers) are key features of modern plotting libraries, so we will use JavaScript-based plotting.
-Finally, Python is a multi-paradigm programming language.
-Meaning, it supports different programming approaches.
-One of the most popular approaches to solve a programming problem is by using object-oriented programming (OOP).
-We will have a look at OOP and how it can help you create reusable codes.
+Data handling, interactive and portable plotting, object oriented programing, typical image processing and analysis task and, the basics of machine learning.

 # Lesson 0: Configuring your computer